jannesbrunner/ruby-workshop/README.md

 ### Setup
 *Windows*
-On Windows machines, you can use RubyInstaller or project's like (cygwin)[https://www.cygwin.com/).
+On Windows machines, you can use RubyInstaller or project's like [cygwin](https://www.cygwin.com/).
-If you are running Windows 10, you can also use the (Bash on Ubuntu on Windows)[https://msdn.microsoft.com/de-de/commandline/wsl/about].
+If you are running Windows 10, you can also use the [Bash on Ubuntu on Windows](https://msdn.microsoft.com/de-de/commandline/wsl/about).

 *Mac*